 165+ Degrees - Well

-*If you are cooking your steak above medium, I recommend you do not waste your
+*If you are cooking your steak above medium, I recommend this cooking process.

 *Not a Rib-Eye fan??
 Use whatever cut you prefer...
 Sirloin, Filet, T-Bone, NY Strip..
 Just make sure you are using a THICKER cut.
 I have not tried a thin cut, like flank or skirt steak... therefore I can't recommend it.